-Mark H. Francis is a cybersecurity, data privacy and intellectual property attorney who leverages extensive technical skill and experience to provide clients with pragmatic legal guidance across a wide array of "tech and data" counseling, transactional and litigation matters.
+Mark H. Francis is a leading cybersecurity, data privacy and intellectual property attorney who leverages extensive technical skill and experience to provide clients with pragmatic legal guidance across a wide array of counseling, transactional and litigation matters.

 Counseling.
-Mr. Francis focuses on data strategy and information governance, cybersecurity, technical controls, cross-border data transfers, and data privacy laws, cookie tools, advertising technology (AdTech), data analytics and information governance (including records retention and defensible disposition).
+Mr. Francis focuses on data strategy, cybersecurity, risk assessments, policy development, technical controls, cross-border data transfers, data privacy laws, cookie tools, advertising technology (AdTech), data analytics and information governance (including records retention and defensible disposition).
 In that capacity, Mr. Francis advises clients on:

-- federal laws, including Federal Trade Commission (FTC) Section 5 requirements (unfair and deceptive practices), Gramm-Leach-Bliley Act (GLBA), Health Insurance Portability and Accountability Act (HIPAA), Fair Credit Reporting Act (FCRA), Children's Online Privacy Protection Act (COPPA), Video Privacy Protection Act (VPPA), the Controlling the Assault of Non-Solicited Pornography And Marketing (CAN-SPAM) Act of 2003, and the Telephone Consumer Protection Act (TCPA)
+- Federal laws, including Federal Trade Commission (FTC) Section 5 requirements (unfair and deceptive practices), Gramm-Leach-Bliley Act (GLBA), Health Insurance Portability and Accountability Act (HIPAA), Fair Credit Reporting Act (FCRA), Children's Online Privacy Protection Act (COPPA), Video Privacy Protection Act (VPPA), the Controlling the Assault of Non-Solicited Pornography And Marketing (CAN-SPAM) Act of 2003, and the Telephone Consumer Protection Act (TCPA)

-- State privacy and security laws, including California Consumer Privacy Act (CCPA) and California Privacy Rights Act (CPRA), Virginia Consumer Data Protection Act (VCDPA), Colorado Privacy Act (CPA), New York SHIELD Act, Massachusetts 201 CMR 17.00 and a variety of educational technology (EdTech), student privacy and data breach notification laws
+- State privacy and security laws, including the California Consumer Privacy Act (CCPA) and California Privacy Rights Act (CPRA), Virginia Consumer Data Protection Act (VCDPA), Colorado Privacy Act (CPA), New York SHIELD Act, Massachusetts 201 CMR 17.00 and a variety of educational technology (EdTech), student privacy and data breach notification laws

 - International laws, including the EU General Data Protection Regulation (GDPR), Canada Personal Information Protection and Electronic Documents Act (PIPEDA), and Brazil Lei Geral de Proteção de Dados (LGPD)

-- industry standards and frameworks, including the PCI Data Security Standard (DSS), card brand operating regulations, adtech industry practices, National Institute of Standards and Technology (NIST) and International Organization for Standardization (ISO) standards and other related legal and regulatory requirements
+- Industry standards and frameworks, including the Payment Card Industry Data Security Standard (PCI DSS), card brand operating regulations, AdTech industry practices, National Institute of Standards and Technology (NIST), International Organization for Standardization (ISO) standards, and other related legal and regulatory requirements

 Mr. Francis has advised on the adoption of emerging technologies such as artificial intelligence and machine learning (AI/ML) with pragmatic approaches to ethical AI principles, legal and reputational risk mitigation practices, due diligence and contracting considerations.